Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Code Availability

-In gas-phase diffraction experiments one measures an ensemble of molecules at different orientations, alignments, and possibly differing geometries depending on the populated rovibronic states.
+In gas-phase diffraction experiments one measures an ensemble of molecules at different orientations, alignments, and possibly differing structures depending on the populated rovibronic states.
 One samples that ensemble at a variety of times relative to the evolving ensemble anisotropy, revealing the following observable,

 where $\Psi(t)$ is the molecular ensemble wavefunction that describes both the rotational and vibronic dynamics of the system.
-This is the general expression for the scattered intensity from the entire molecular ensemble in lab frame coordinates, with the explicit dependence on the molecular frame atomic pair-wise coordinates.
+This is the general expression for the diffraction intensity from the entire molecular ensemble.

-When considering typical experimental setups, we must employ common symmetries and relate the calculated lab frame diffraction signal to the 2d detector, parameterized by $q=|\textbf{q}|$ and \thd.
+We have derived the expected diffraction intensity in terms of the momentum transfer vector, but in an experiment we do not have direct access to $\theta^{(\text{lf})}_q$ and $\phi^{(\text{lf})}_q$.
+Instead, we measure the lab frame diffraction signal on a 2d detector, parameterized by $q=|\boldsymbol{q}|$ and \thd.
 The detector lies in the x-z plane of the lab frame where \thd{} is with respect to $\hat{\mathbf{z}}^{(\text{lf})}$.

-Where $\lambda$ is either the deBroglie wavelength of the electron probe, or the x-ray wavelength, and $\alpha$ is the scattering angle rotated by $\pi/2$.
+Here, $\lambda$ is either the deBroglie wavelength of the electron probe, or the x-ray wavelength, and $\alpha$ is the scattering angle rotated by $\pi/2$.
 For the 3.7~MeV electron probe at the SLAC Ultrafast Electron Diffraction facility \cite{shen.UED_machine.2019} $\lambda = 3.0\times10^{-3} \text{\AA}$ and the above relations simplify to

 For x-ray diffraction at \textapprox10~keV this expression does not simplify due to larger x-ray scattering angles.
 Often, one uses a linearly polarized alignment pump pulse which induces cylindrical symmetry in the ensemble rotation wave packet, which results in $m_2=0$.
 Equation~\ref{eq:ap:ImolFrame} is derived for an asymmetric top, for a symmetric top there is symmetry about the molecular frame z axis, which sets $m_1=0$.